6000 Provider Investigations (PI) Facility

 The intake specialist completes an intake when it is alleged that a client, who is now deceased, was abused, neglected, or exploited when he or she was still alive.

-The priority of the intake is assessed according to normal procedures.
+The intake specialist assesses priority according to standard procedures.
 The correct resource is the facility at which the client lived or from which the client received services when the incident occurred.

 See: